 7. The strawberries aren't cheap

 Strawberries and cream may be a must-have tradition but it'll cost you (about £2.50)!
 Save money by bringing your own picnic, complete with fresh strawberries and cream.
-But remember that only one bag per person is permitted into the Grounds and it must measure no more than 40 x 30 x 30 cm.
+But remember that only one bag per person is permitted into the grounds and it must measure no more than 40 x 30 x 30 cm.
 Also, no hard-sided picnic hampers, toolboxes, briefcases or flasks are allowed so bring your goodies in a plastic bag, which you can then bin or recycle once you’ve finished.

-8. You can take your own booze
+8. Bring your own bottle

-Booze is allowed into the Grounds but is strictly limited to one bottle of wine or Champagne (750ml) or two cans of beer (500ml) or two cans of premixed aperitifs per person.
+Alcohol is allowed into the Grounds but is strictly limited to one bottle of wine or Champagne (750ml) or two cans of beer (500ml) or two cans of premixed aperitifs per person.
 Bottles of spirits or fortified wines will not be allowed into the Grounds.
 All alcohol must be consumed in dedicated areas, and glass is not allowed into the courts.

 9. Bring rainproof clothing

-The players may have a strict dress code (all white,) but spectators can dress in comfortable and casual wear.
+The players may have a strict dress code (all white), but spectators can dress in comfortable and casual wear.
 But chances are that it will rain at some point, so don't forget to bring a waterproof jacket and a brolly!

 10. Don't worry about the pigeons